Charlotte Amalie Harbor: Economic impact

 Charlotte Amalie Harbor is a major driver of the U.S. Virgin Islands economy, particularly through tourism, cargo imports, and duty-free trade.
 The free port status encourages commerce, while the cruise and ferry terminals contribute significantly to local businesses.
 The Crown Bay Container Port plays a crucial role in the importation of goods, supporting both commercial and residential needs in the St. Thomas-St. John district.

 The cruise ports of the harbor form one of the busiest cruise destinations in the Caribbean.
 In 2023, the "Port of St. Thomas" ranked as the 13th busiest singular location* cruise port by passenger traffic in the world.
 It was the 5th busiest cruise port in the United States behind only Port of Miami, Port Canaveral, Port Everglades and Port of Galveston.
 It was 3rd busiest in the Caribbean Basin behind only Cozumel and George Town.
-The St. Thomas cruise port was the 3rd singular location* busisest in the West Indies behind Nassau and George Town.
+The St. Thomas cruise port was the 3rd busiest singular location* in the West Indies behind Nassau and George Town.